 In a conventional energy system such as the internal combustion engine, a carbon-based fuel is reacted with oxygen to generate heat and pressure, which in turn are converted into useful mechanical (movement) energy.
 The useful energy is only 30-40% of the potential chemical energy stored in the fuel and oxygen, so these systems are characterized by significant energy losses.

 Fuel cells, on the other hand, convert the chemical energy of a fuel directly into useful electrical energy, thus achieving very high efficiencies.
 Moreover, if hydrogen is used as the fuel, the only waste emission is water vapour..

 Hydrogen Fuel Cells

 In a hydrogen fuel cell, hydrogen serves as the fuel and is reacted with oxygen to produce water, heat and electrical energy.
-The cell consists of two electrodes and an electrolyte sandwiched between the two electrodes, as shown in the figure below.
+The cell consists of two electrodes and an electrolyte sandwiched between the two electrodes.
 Hydrogen reacts at the anode generating a proton and an electron.
 The proton travels through the electrolyte to the cathode while the electron travels through the external circuit to the cathode, thus creating an electric current.
 The proton and the electron then react with the oxygen at the cathode producing water vapour.
 Electric power is generated by the flow of electrons from the anode to the cathode.